S-Makeev/reading-notes/Code301/class-9.md

   When data is immutable, its state cannot change after it’s created.
 If you want to change an immutable object, you can’t.
 Instead, you create a new object with the new value.

   `pure functions + immutable data = referential transparency`

+-What is a module?

+Separate js file to store code with its own functionality

+- What does the word ‘require’ do?

+Reads a JavaScript file, executes it, and then proceeds to return the export object

+- How do we bring another module into the file the we are working in?

+We need to import that module, therefore we'll be using `require` keyword.

+- What do we have to do to make a module available?

+We neeed to specity through `module.exports =` what part of the module we need to have available.